 Mastering the Copenhagen Plank: Core Strength Redefined

-If you feel like traditional planks lack challenge, the Copenhagen Plank can be an excellent addition to your core routine.
+If you feel like traditional planks lack a challenge, then the Copenhagen Plank can be an excellent addition to your core routine.

 The Copenhagen Plank, also referred to as “Suspended Side Plank,” is a powerful exercise that enhances core strength, stability, and functional fitness, making it a valuable addition to any core routine for athletes and fitness enthusiasts alike.

-In this article, we’ll explore the benefits of the Copenhagen Plank and guide you through its proper execution for maximum effectiveness on redefining.
+In this article, we’ll explore the benefits of the Copenhagen Plank and guide you through its proper execution for maximum effectiveness.

 Primary Muscle Groups Involved When Doing Copenhagen Plank